jameshanlon/cheese/cheese/pages/overview.md

 - Nick Clack was our Survey Manager for the second year, afterwards moving on to work at the Centre for Sustainable Energy.

-The spread of survey locations:
+The spread of phase-three survey locations:

 <a data-lightbox="achievements" href="{{url_for('.assets', filename='images/2017-18-survey-locations.png')}}">
   <img src="{{'images/2017-18-survey-locations.png'|thumbnail('400x400')}}" class="img-thumbnail img-fluid mx-auto d-block">